aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-cwlog/README.md

-# Amazon SQS to AWS CloudWatch Log group via Amazon EventBridge Pipes filter and transformation
+# Filter and Transform Amazon SQS messages with Amazon EventBridge Pipes

-This pattern will use Amazon EventBridge Pipes to connect an Amazon SQS queue with an AWS CloudWatch Log group.
-The pipe will apply a filter and transformation before sending the message to AWS CloudWatch Log group.
+This pattern will use Amazon EventBridge Pipe connecting an Amazon SQS queue with an Amazon CloudWatch Log group.
+The pipe will apply a filter and transformation before sending the message to the CloudWatch Log group.
 This pattern is implemented with AWS Serverless Application Model (AWS SAM).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-sqs-to-cwlog